Sailing Guidelines Lyø Escape

 In connection with receiving the start numbers the participant declares that the boat is in a seaworthy shipshape and safe state.

 All participating skippers must present a valid third-party liability insurance on registration.
 Lifewest is mandatory to wear for all participants at all times when sailing.

 A boat which withdraws from the race or in any other way suspends the race is obliged to state this to the Race Committee on phone number: +45 4195 2150 as soon as possible.

 The winner of Lyø Escape 2022 is the boat with the lowest score af two races.
 First boat crossing the line in race one scores 1 point, the second scores 2, third 3 etc. The same goes for race two.
 The scores from race one and two are multiplied and the boat with the lowest score wins.
 There is an applause from the fellow participants and a photo is taken of the winners and the participants.
 The winner will receive the file by email after the race.

-The award ceremony takes place at the Inn Saturday 21 in the evening at the inn Hly on the middle of the island.
+The award ceremony takes place at the Inn Saturday 19 in the evening at the inn Hly on the middle of the island.

 The participant confirms by his/her signature at the registration that the participation in the race is fully at his/her own risk.
 Lyø Escape does not take any responsibility for damage to materials, personal injury or death, which happens because of tragic accidents before, during or after the race.

 Each participating boat must have a valid third-party liability insurance.
 Documentation for valid insurance must be presented at the registration.

 NB!
-The Race Committee has the right to change the sailing instructions until before the skippers meeting.
+The Race Committee has the right to change the sailing instructions until before the skippers briefing.